GabrielGrimberg/Advanced-Algorithms/README.md

 - It is a greedy algorithm, it tries to find the global optimum with the help of the local minimum which turns out to be good.
 - On every iteration we want to find the minimum distance to the next vertex pssobile.
 - Data Structures Used: **Heaps** (**Binary** or **Fibonacci**) or in general a **Priority Queue**.

+## Bellman-Ford Algorithm
+- It is slower than Dijkstra's Algorithm but more robust as in it can handle negative edge weights too.
+- Dijkstra's Algorithm greedily chooses the edge with the lowest cost.
+Bellman-Ford relaxes all of the edges at the same time for V (Vertex) - 1 iteration.
+For Dijkstra's Algorithm it relaxes a single edge at the same time.

+##### Information
+- Time Complexity: O(V * E).
+- It does a V (Vertex) - 1 iteration to detect cycles, if the cost decreases in the V -th iteration, then there is a negative cycle, because all the paths are traversen up to the V - 1 iteration.
+We are sure that if we make another iteration and the total cost decreases then there is a negative cycle.

+##### Note
+- When it comes to real life scenarios, there are no negative cycles at all, but sometimes we may transform a problem into a graph with positive or negative edge weights and it may look for some negative cycles.
+For example, when dealing with stock markets such as Forex related data we are able to find arbitrary (data that can contain anything) situations and reduce the risk of making less money as we are looking for these negative cycles, so in this situation it is crucial to find these negative cycles.